 Hear and resolve claims that ICANN through its Board of Directors or staff has acted (or has failed to act) in violation of its Articles of Incorporation or Bylaws (including any violation of the Bylaws resulting from action taken in response to advice/input from any AC or SO).

-Hear and resolve claims that Post Transition IANA (PTI) through its Board of Directors or staff has acted (or has failed to act) in violation of its contract with ICANN and the CWG Requirements for issues related to the naming function.
+Hear and resolve claims that PTI through its Board of Directors or staff has acted (or has failed to act) in violation of its contract with ICANN and the CWG-Stewardship requirements for issues related to the IANA naming functions.

-Hear and resolve claims that expert panel decisions are inconsistent with Icann’s Bylaws
+Hear and resolve claims that expert panel decisions are inconsistent with ICANN’s Bylaws.

-Hear and resolve claims involving rights of the Sole Designator under the Articles or Bylaws (subject to voting thresholds).
+Hear and resolve claims initiated by the Empowered Community with respect to matters reserved to the Empowered Community in the Articles of Incorporation or Bylaws .

-Standing judicial/arbitral panel - The IRP should have a standing judicial/arbitral panel tasked with reviewing and acting on complaints brought by individuals, entities, and/or the community who have been materially harmed by ICANN’s action or inaction in violation of the Articles of Incorporation and/or Bylaws
+Standing judicial/arbitral panel - The IRP should have a standing judicial/arbitral panel tasked with reviewing and acting on complaints brought by individuals, entities, and/or the community who have been materially affected by ICANN’s action or inaction in violation of the Articles of Incorporation and/or Bylaws.

 Composition of Panel and Expertise - Significant legal expertise, particularly international law, corporate governance, and judicial systems/dispute resolution/arbitration is necessary.